greyboxaudio/Nyan-1073-EQ/README.md

 *	I’ve used the Waves Scheps 73 plugin as my main reference for the frequency response https://www.waves.com/plugins/scheps-73
 *	DDMF’s Plugindoctor has been a great tool for measuring and referencing my circuit with the plugin https://ddmf.eu/plugindoctor/
 * Special thanks goes out to gearslutz user Cabirio, who helped a lot in optimizing the circuit

+## Disclaimer
+Neve is a registered trademark of AMS/Neve Inc.
+This project is not affiliated, endorsed or supported by AMS/Neve in any manner.

 ## License